-Deer are classified as nuisance animals.
-It is unlawful to feed the deer in Mentor.
-Their overpopulation has resulted in a substantial increase in deer/vehicle accidents, as well as the growing destruction of plants and trees.
+Over the years, overpopulation resulted in a substantial increase in deer/vehicle accidents, as well as the growing destruction of plants and trees.

-Geauga Bow & Outdoor
+Geauga Bow & Outdoor Sports

-Great Lakes Outdoors
+Great Lakes Outdoor Supply

 The City of Mentor recently passed legislation regarding the feeding and care of feral cat colonies.
 Interested Animal Welfare Organizations are required to register with the City.
 Additional information will be posted on this page as it becomes available.

 According to the Ohio Department of Natural Resources, more than 75% of the U.S. population lives in urban areas.
 While the growth of cities and subdivisions displaces some wildlife, many species continue to live in the habitat available in parks, undeveloped parcels of land and vacant lots, along stream and river corridors and in our own backyards.
 The most common nuisance animals are raccoons, bats, skunks and coyotes.
-Please contact the Lake County Wildlife Officer at (330) 245-3034 for information on how to deal with these animals, or visit the ODNR web site.
+Please contact the Lake County Wildlife Officer at (330) 644-2293 for information on how to deal with these animals, or visit the ODNR web site.

 Residents also have these options: